totalspectrum/spin2cpp/doc/basic.md

 ```
 The default serial rate on P1 is 115_200 baud, and assuming a clock frequency of 80_000_000 (on P2 both defaults are doubled).
 If these are changed, it is necessary to call `_setbaud` again in order for serial I/O to work.

+### SHARED

+The `shared` keyword may be applied to variables and to assembly code.

+When applied to a variable, it means that a single version of the variable exists for all instances of a class.
+In this respect it is like `static` in C++, or putting data in the `dat` block of Spin.
+Shared variables are also called "global".

+When applied to assembly code, it indicates that the code is "global" code intended to be executed by a `cpu` directive.
+Again, this is similar to putting code in a `dat` block in Spin.

 ### SHL

 Operator for shifting left.
 For example: